Founder of service-learning to speak on campus-community partnerships, October 13

-As part of the Center for Community Engagement and Service Learning’s event Creating Healthy Campus-Community Partnerships, Barbara Jacoby will present “Developing and Sustaining Campus-Community Partnerships for Service-Learning” at 8:45 a.m.
+As part of the Center for Community Engagement and Service Learning’s workshop Creating Healthy Campus-Community Partnerships, Barbara Jacoby will present “Developing and Sustaining Campus-Community Partnerships for Service-Learning” at 8:45 a.m.
 Friday, October 13, in the Prairie Room of the Bone Student Center.
-This keynote lecture is sponsored by the Harold K. Sage Foundation, Illinois State University Foundation Fund, and Alice and Fannie Fell Trust.
+Registration is required for the keynote lecture, which is sponsored by the Harold K. Sage Foundation, Illinois State University Foundation Fund, and Alice and Fannie Fell Trust.

 Jacoby is a faculty associate for the Leadership and Community Service-Learning at the Adele H. Stamp Student Union-Center for Campus Life at the University of Maryland.
 In this role she facilitates initiatives involving academic partnerships, service-learning, and civic engagement.
 Jacoby launched community service-learning at the University of Maryland in 1992.